History of El Salvador in Timeline

 1912: Creation of the National Guard

-In 1912, the national guard was created as a rural police force.
+In 1912, the national guard was created as a rural police force in El Salvador.

-In 1913, President Manuel Enrique Araujo was killed, and many hypotheses were advanced for the political motive of his murder.
+In 1913, President Manuel Enrique Araujo was killed, leading to many hypotheses about the political motive of his murder.

-In 1915, the Legislative Assembly passed a law which officially stated that the country's name should be rendered as the definite form El Salvador ('The Savior').
+In 1915, the Legislative Assembly passed a law which officially stated that the country's name should be rendered as the definite form El Salvador.

-San Salvador suffered heavy damage in the 1919 earthquake.
+The capital San Salvador suffered heavy damage in the 1919 tremor.

 1927: End of the Melendez-Quinonez Dynasty

-In December 1930, Martí was once again exiled because of his popularity among the nation's poor.
+In December 1930, Farabundo Martí was once again exiled because of his popularity among the nation's poor.

-In 1930, Pio Romero Bosque announced free elections.
+In 1930, Pio Romero Bosque announced free elections in El Salvador.

 On March 1, 1931, Arturo Araujo came to power in what was considered the country's first freely contested election.

-In December 1931, a coup d'état was organized by junior officers and led by Martínez.
+In December 1931, a coup d'état was organized by junior officers and led by Martínez in El Salvador.

 1931: Military Dictatorship